Boer republics: Background

 The Dutch East India Company (VOC) first issued land to the Free Burghers in 1657.
 The Free Burghers established two colonies at the Liesbeeck River near Rondebosch in the Western Cape.
 Following an application process, the Free Burghers formed two groups, the first group named their settlement Harman's Colony and the second group named theirs Stephen's Colony.
 By 1670, the VOC decided to grant additional land to the Free Burghers in order to increase grain production for the purpose of sustainability since grain had to be imported.
 The Free Burgher settlements gradually expanded towards the interior of South Africa.

 The United Kingdom took over from the Netherlands as the colonial power at the Cape of Good Hope in 1806.
-Subsequently, a number of its Dutch-speaking inhabitants trekked inland, first in smaller numbers, then in groups as large as almost a hundred people, after 1834 even in groups of hundreds.
+Subsequently, a number of its Dutch-speaking inhabitants trekked (moved) inland, first in smaller numbers, then in groups as large as almost a hundred people, after 1834 in groups of hundreds.
 There were many reasons why the Boers left the Cape Colony; among the initial reasons were the language laws.
 The British had proclaimed the English language as the only language of the Cape Colony and prohibited the use of the Dutch language.
 As the Bible, churches, schools and culture of many of the settlers were Dutch, this caused a lot of friction.
 Britain abolished slavery in 1834 and allocated the sum of 1,200,000 British pounds as recompense for the Dutch settlers' slaves.
 The Dutch settlers disputed the requirement that they had to lodge their claims in Britain and objected that the value of the slaves was many times the allocated amount.
 This caused further dissatisfaction among the Dutch settlers.